Quilt: Traditions

 Quilting traditions are particularly prominent in the United States, where the necessity of creating warm bedding met the paucity of local fabrics in the early days of the colonies.
 Imported fabric was very expensive, and local homespun fabric was labor-intensive to create and tended to wear out sooner than commercial fabric.
 It was essential for most families to use and preserve textiles efficiently.
 Saving or salvaging small scraps of fabric was a part of life for all households.
-Small pieces of fabric were joined to make larger pieces, in units called "blocks."
-Creativity could be expressed in the block designs, or simple "utility quilts," with minimal decorative value, could be produced.
+Small pieces of fabric were joined to make larger pieces, in units called "blocks".
+Creativity could be expressed in the block designs, or simple "utility quilts", with minimal decorative value, could be produced.
 Crib quilts for infants were needed in the cold of winter, but even early examples of baby quilts indicate the efforts that women made to welcome a new baby.

-Quilting was often a communal activity, involving all the women and girls in a family or in a larger community.
+Quilting bees were common communal activities involving all the women and girls in a family or in a larger community.
 There are also many historical examples of men participating in these quilting traditions.
 The tops were prepared in advance, and a quilting bee was arranged, during which the actual quilting was completed by multiple people.
 Quilting frames were often used to stretch the quilt layers and maintain even tension to produce high-quality quilting stitches and to allow many individual quilters to work on a single quilt at one time.
 Quilting bees were important social events in many communities, and were typically held between periods of high demand for farm labor.
 Quilts were frequently made to commemorate major life events, such as marriages.